applibgroup/TypefaceHelper/README.md

 And there's also a serious bug that creating typeface from asset resource will cause memory leak ([See this link](https://code.google.com/p/android/issues/detail?id=9904) for more details), this library will take care about this problem as well.

-## TypefaceHelper
-A list inspired by the types of food

 ## Source
 This library has been inspired by https://github.com/Drivemode/TypefaceHelper